vrbait1107/EVENT_BRANDING_APPLICATION/README.md

 - Open Secret.php file update the below constant values (API Keys)
   1.  recaptchaSiteKey – Site Key Provided by Google Recaptcha Admin
   2.  recaptchaSecretKey - Secret Key Provided by Google Recaptcha Admin

+## Database

+1. We have used Mysql Database for this project.
+2. Sql file available in Database folder.
+3. For login Use below credentials.

+**For Normal Users**

+- Emails: From testuser01@gmail.com to testuser20@gmail.com
+- Password: User@123 (For above 20 Emails.)

+**For Administrator**

+- Emails: Check Emails from admin_information table in sql file also check Roles of Admins (College, Faculty Coordinator and Student Coordiator)
+- Password: Admin@123 (For All Administrators)

 ## PAYTM Payment Gateway